Gothenburg Central Station: Art pieces

+High above the main waiting area, there are hand painted maps of the main railways out of Gothenburg, as they were around 1925 when they were painted.

 Weeping Girl is a bronze sculpture in the station created by artist Laura Ford, born in Cardiff, Wales.
 It measures about 1 m in height and was installed at the station in 2009.

 Facilities

 There are several facilities in the station, among them shops, a bank office, cafes, restaurants, a pharmacy, a hotel and lounges.